by Matt Gibson & Erin Marissa Russell

 Is Fertilizer Really Necessary?

-As plants grow and develop, they absorb nutrients from the soil, and a nutrient-rich soil provides a beneficial environment that helps plants thrive.
-In gardens and farms where plants are being cultivated purposefully, soils can become depleted of their nutrients from season after season of plant growth.
+As plants grow and develop, they absorb nutrients from the soil, and a nutrient-rich healthy soil provides a beneficial environment that helps plants thrive.
+In gardens and farms where plants are being cultivated purposefully, soils can become depleted of their essential nutrients from season after season of plant growth.
 In these situations, we might need to provide additional nutrients for some plants by adding fertilizer or other amendments to the soil, but this is not always the case.

 Fertilizing when it isn’t needed can have a negative impact, and can actually lead to more work for gardeners.
 Adding more nitrogen to the soils of hedges, trees, and shrubs pushes the growth of stems and foliage.
 This means you will need to trim them back more often.
 Over-fertilizing your lawn will make the grass grow more vigorously, causing you to have to mow more frequently.
 Ugh, no thank you.